Veozen/Cube-Sampling/README.md

 # Macro Cube
 The macro perform a balanced sampling of a population based on specified parameters.
+Implements the method described in Deville, J.-C., & Tillé, Y. (2004).
+Efficient balanced sampling: The cube method.
+Biometrika, 91(4), 893-9121

 ## Syntax: